Security Articles

 1. General Liability Insurance

 General liability insurance, also known as business liability insurance, is one of the most general insurance policies a security company can hold.
-Most businesses, no matter what industry they operate in, will need this policy to protect their success.
+Regardless of industry, most businesses will need this policy for protection.
+For example, do you know that many slip-and-fall cases settle for between $10,000 and $50,000?
+It’s an unanticipated expense that most businesses simply can’t afford.

-If you haven’t yet gotten a PPO license, you will need a general liability insurance policy first.
-The policy needs to cover a minimum of $1,000,000 for a single loss.
+If you haven’t yet gotten a Private Patrol Operator’s license, you will need a general liability insurance policy first.
+The policy must cover a minimum of $1,000,000 for a single loss.

 In the physical security industry, it’s important to make sure that general liability insurance also covers these three areas:

-Some insurance providers will include professional liability insurance as a part of a general liability policy.
-This can help simplify your policies and might even make your premiums cheaper.
+Note that some insurance companies provide professional liability insurance as a part of a general liability policy.
+This can help simplify your policies and it might even make your security company insurance premiums cheaper.

-Assault and battery insurance is a specific type of a liability insurance policy that covers physical or even emotional harm done by a security officer.
-Even if an officer handles a physical altercation perfectly, your company won’t be immune to a lawsuit.
+Assault and battery insurance is a specific type of a liability insurance that covers physical or emotional harm done by a security officer.
+Even when an officer follows best practices for handling a physical altercation (e.g., they recognize escalation warning signs, practice active listening, and collaborate with the aggressive or threatening person), your company may not be immune to a lawsuit.

-You will also want to take a close look at any firearm insurance policy you’re considering to see how it covers liability.
-If a firearm is stolen and then used for a crime, there’s a chance your company could be sued for negligence.
-Firearm insurance can help limit your liability and/or help you deal with the costs of the lawsuit.
+As you consider various firearm insurance policies, be sure to identify whether they cover liability.
+For example, if a firearm’s stolen and then used for a crime, there’s a chance your company could be sued for negligence.
+Armed security insurance — specifically firearm insurance — can help limit your liability and/or help you deal with the costs of the lawsuit.

 2. Workers’ Compensation

 The physical security industry can be very risky, especially for security officers in the field.
-Making sure your employees are taken care of if something happens to them on the job should be a high priority.
+Taking care of your employees on the job should be a top priority.

-Worker’s compensation is a pretty standard insurance policy for most businesses.
-There aren’t many changes to it in the physical security industry except for how injuries happen.
+Workers’ compensation is a standard insurance policy for most businesses, and the physical security industry is no exception.
+The only difference is when and how those injuries typically occur.

 3. Property Insurance

-If a security officer is unable to secure a property or can’t prevent damage from being done to the property by a bad actor, property insurance will help you be covered.
-General liability insurance will typically have some coverage for property damage, but property insurance gets a little more specific.
+If a security officer is unable to secure a property or can’t prevent damage from a bad actor, property insurance provides protection.
+General liability insurance typically includes coverage for property damage; however, property insurance provides additional coverage.

 4. Auto Insurance